Ernesto Labarthe

 Ernesto Enrique Labarthe Flores (born June 2, 1956 in Lima, Peru) is a Peruvian retired footballer who played as a midfielder.

 Club career

-The son of Sport Boys's president, Labarthe began his professional football career with Sport Boys.
+The son of Sport Boys' president, Labarthe began his professional football career with Sport Boys.
 After impressing for the Peruvian club, he signed for Monterrey in Mexico for the 1980–81 season.
 After scoring twice in three matches, Labarthe lost his place in the side and only made three further appearances for Monterrey before leaving the club.
 After returning to play in Peru, he had another brief stint abroad with Palestino in Chile.

 International career

 He was a non-playing squad member at the 1978 FIFA World Cup.

 Personal

-Labarthe's son, Gianfranco, is also a professional footballer.
+Labarthe's son, Gianfranco, is also a former professional footballer.